PseudoDevs/IamGhost/amd1.md

-Last updated: 2024-04-11 08:59:46
+Last updated: 2024-04-11 09:00:19
-Random Quote: Damn it, Ted!
-I was about to drop some sweet word play about logarithms and getting into a rhythm with my log. - Barney Stinson
+Random Quote: Whatever you do in this life, it's not legendary, unless your friends are there to see it. - Barney Stinson